-Age: 41 Job title: Builder
+Job title: Builder

 John is a family-orientated hardworking man from the travelling community.
-His lifestyle means accessing consistent care has been difficult in the past, however he is very selfsufficient and has kept himself well throughout his life, more or less.
+His lifestyle means accessing consistent care has been himself well throughout his life, more or less.
 He does enjoy and drink and is a heavy smoker.
 He is highly influential in his community and wants to support grass roots initiatives close to his heart.